 A 29-year-old professional who pursued his master's degree in China: Too much coverage on China. ...
 They [news reports and articles about China and diasporic Chinese] are not closely related to us.
 No point in reporting them extensively.
-(Interview, 5 December 2017) The five younger Chinese Indonesians think that the Chinese media is unattractive because of their loose or even non-existent connections with China and their changing views on Chinese traditions and culture.
+(Interview, 5 December 2017)

+The five younger Chinese Indonesians think that the Chinese media is unattractive because of their loose or even non-existent connections with China and their changing views on Chinese traditions and culture.
 While not all young Chinese Indonesians feel the same as the interviewees above, it is evident that not all young Chinese Indonesians share the common view of the older generation on China and Chinese culture.
 Therefore, the, coverage is unable to attract many young Chinese Indonesians.
 The editors and journalists at Qiandao Ribao and Guoji Ribao admitted that their readers' demographic profile was dominated by Chinese who had received a Chinese education, and that their younger readers were mostly those who worked in fields related to the Chinese language (personal communication).
-While the symbolic forms of imagining encapsulated in the memories of the past may provide ethnic salience for the older generation, these same forms do not appear to carry a lot of weight with others such as the younger generation.
-In other words, the different interpretation of Chineseness.
+While the symbolic forms of imagining encapsulated in the memories of the past may provide ethnic salience for the older generation.
+In other words, the Chinese media overlooks the facts that Chinese Indonesians are diverse, and this diversity leads to different interpretation of Chineseness.
 This is the reason the Chinese media is facing difficulties in carrying out their cultural mission to reconstruct the Chineseness in Chinese Indonesians they believe was lost during the New Order era.